gitkraken/gitlens-docs/gitlens/gitlens-home.md

 <figcaption style="text-align:center; color:#888">Video: Share code and suggest changes in GitLens</figcaption>
 </figure>

-GitLens enables flexible collaboration without needing to commit or push unfinished code.
-Use **Cloud Patches** to share changes privately and **Code Suggest** to offer improvements across a pull request—even for unmodified files.
+You can share changes without pushing a branch, and suggest edits on a pull request, even on files the pull request did not change.

-### Cloud Patches `PRO`
+### Share a Cloud Patch `PRO`

 <div class='callout callout--warning'>
     <p>This feature is only available for Pro subscription tiers or higher.</p>
 </div>

-Cloud Patches are sharable Git patches that can be applied across your GitKraken organization:

-- Make and save changes to any file
+1. Make and save changes to any file.
-- Open the Command Palette and run **GitLens: Share as Cloud Patch…**
+2. Open the Command Palette and run **GitLens: Share as Cloud Patch...**.
+You can also choose **Share as Cloud Patch** from the **Share** submenu on working changes, commits, stashes, and comparisons in GitLens views.
-- Select collaborators to notify via the Cloud Patch sidebar
+3. Choose who can open it: **Anyone with the link**, **Anyone in my org**, or **Only collaborators**.

 [Open the Cloud Patches View in GitLens](vscode://eamodio.gitlens/link/command/cloud-patches)

+See [GitLens Cloud Patches](/gitlens/gl-cloud-patches/) to apply and manage patches.

-### Code Suggest `PRO`
+### Suggest Changes on a Pull Request `PRO`

 <div class='callout callout--warning'>
-    <p>This feature is only available for Pro subscription tiers or higher.</p>
+    <p>This feature is only available for Pro subscription tiers or higher and is supported only for repositories on GitHub.com.</p>
 </div>

-Suggest code edits to any file—even those not changed in the original PR:

-- Check out a branch with an open pull request
+1. Check out a branch with an open pull request.
-- Make and save your proposed changes
-- Open the Command Palette and run **GitLens: Show Inspect View**, then choose **Suggest Changes for PR**
+2. Open the Command Palette, run **GitLens: Show Inspect View**, and open the **Overview** tab.
+3. Select **Start Review for PR #**, then make and save your proposed changes.
+4. Select **Suggest Changes for PR**, add a title, and select **Create Code Suggestion**.

-The pull request owner can apply, modify, and commit these suggestions to streamline reviews and collaboration.
+The pull request owner can then review, apply, and commit your suggestions.
+See [GitLens Code Suggest](/gitlens/gl-code-suggest/).

 ***

-## Connect GitLens to External Services
+## Step 8: Link Commits to Your Issues

 <figure>
 <div class='embed-container embed-container--16-9'>